dOrgTech/OpenRaise/docs/BondingCurve.md

 - **bondedToken**: Token native to the curve.
 The bondingCurve contract has exclusive rights to mint and burn tokens.
 - **collateralToken**: Token accepted as collateral by the curve. (e.g. ETH or DAI)
 - **reserve**: Balance of collateralTokens that the curve holds.
 The reserve is used to pay bondedToken holders when they want to liquidate and sell their tokens back to the curve.
 - **beneficiary**: Entity that receives funding from the purchase of bondedTokens.
-This would typically be the DAO Avatar.
 - **reservePercentage**: Percentage of incoming collateralTokens sent to reserve on buy().
 The remainder is sent to beneficiary.
 - **dividendPercentage**: Percentage of incoming collateralTokens distributed to bondedToken holders on pay().
 The remainder is sent to beneficiary.